fsylum/vagrant-boilerplate/README.md

 * [Vagrant](https://www.vagrantup.com/)
 * [Vagrant::Hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater)

 _Note: Vagrant::Hostsupdater is optional to automatically add the entry to the hosts file.
-If you skip that, you will need to manually edit the hosts file and add the related entry yourself_
+If you skip that, you will need to manually edit the hosts file and add the related entry yourself._

 ## Usage